-The living room is often the first room that visitors see when they walk through your front door, and the space sets the tone for how guests feel about the rest of your home.
+Living room decorating becomes the most important thing to make your home better.
+The living room is often the first room that visitors see when they walk through your front door, and space sets the tone for how guests feel about the rest of your home.
 Your living room is also a place for entertaining friends and relaxing with family and its design should reflect that.

 Your room will appear much bigger.
 The living room is among the most essential rooms in any home.
 By searching for antiques it is possible to find not simply beautiful affordable living room decorating pieces, but you might also find sets easier.